apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

     * All interactions with the S3 bucket(s) must be through S3A clients sharing
     the same metadata store.
     * This is independent from which metadata store implementation is used.
+    * In authoritative mode the metadata TTL metadata expiry is not effective.
+    This means that the metadata entries won't expire on authoritative paths.

 * Authoritative directory listings (isAuthoritative bit)
     * Tells if the stored directory listing metadata is complete.